 What I do know is that my son never ever wanted it to be like this.
 The man who used to send his little girl flowers every time he worked out of town is now considered a dead-beat dad and it tears my heart out.
 Years of substance use and conflict has isolated him further.
 In the short window when he is detoxed and willing, he can’t seem to conform fast enough to recovery expectations with a complete rebuilding of his life.

 He has nothing-unhoused, unemployed and yet expected to manage and fix ALL his relationships AND fulfil the court obligations.

-If the determining factor for a relationship of an unhealed, skewed-thinking brain versus a healthy brain is for the unhealed brain to lead the way to healthy interactions, there’s going to be problems.
+If the determining factor for a relationship of an unhealed, skewed-thinking brain versus a healthy brain is for the unhealed brain to lead the way to healthy interactions with everyone, there’s going to be problems.

 There’s a dynamic at work in ALL relationships that was there before the drugs, and now those issues need more attention than even before.

 But the pressure seems to be placed on them, to fulfil all our hopes and dreams for their lives as it relates to ours.